Bangladesh Military Museum

 Bangladesh Military Museum is a military museum in Dhaka, Bangladesh.
-Administered by the Bangladesh Army, the museum is located right beside the Novo Theatre at Bijoy Sarani of the capital Dhaka.
-The museum has a collection of Bangladesh's military history, heritage, success stories and various weapons and ammunition.
-It is now most popular to the young generation and also to the aged people.
+Administered by the Bangladesh Army, the museum is located next to the Novo Theatre at Bijoy Sarani of the capital Dhaka.
+The museum has a collection of exhibits related to Bangladesh's military history, heritage, success stories and various weapons and ammunition.
+It is popular among the youth and other citizens.

 History

 The museum was established in 1987 as Bangladesh Military Museum.
 It was permanently moved in its current location at Bijoy Sarani in 1999.
 It has a collection of vehicles and weapons rescued from the then Pakistan Army after the Bangladesh Liberation War.
 Following the fall of the Sheikh Hasina led Awami League government in August 2024, Bangabandhu Military Museum was renamed to its previous name Bangladesh Military Museum.

 Design and layout

 The museum is a joint venture project of, Ali Imam (Architect), Bayejid Mahbub Khondker (Architect), Nakshabid Architects (an architectural consultancy firm), Design Work Group (DWG), Mukta Dinwiddie Maclaren Architects (MDM), Foster Lomas Architects (FLA) and exhibition designers Real Studios combinedly worked on the museum's interior and exterior.

 The museum is divided in to six sections, including the Bangladesh History Gallery on the ground floor, Bangladesh Army Gallery on the 2nd floor, Bangladesh Air Force gallery on the 3rd floor, UN Peacekeeping Gallery on the 4th floor, and Bangladesh Navy Gallery at the basement.

 There is also a separate museum named "Toshakhana Jadughor" within the museum complex, where gifts and awards received by the country's important personnel are showcased.

 There is also a grand sculpture in the middle of the "Toshakhana Jadughor" and all the artefacts see showcased around it in a corkscrew pattern.

 The museum also has a wide implementation of Augmented Reality, Interactive Displays, Virtual Reality, Holograms etc. It also has a private movie theater called Star Cineplex.